fpchump/org.sorn.KiCad/README.md

 ## Scripts

-You custom python script could be place into `~/.kicad/scripting/plugins/`, they will discover by application during runtime.
+Your custom python script could be place into `~/.kicad/scripting/plugins/`, they will discover by application during runtime.

 ## Application Data